IT2810/it2810-webutvikling-h18-prosjekt-3-12/README.md

 #### Platform

-- The application has shows desired behaviour and content in both IOS and Android.
-See more in Testing part.
+- The application has shows desired behaviour and content in both IOS and Android

 #### Git, Coding